YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

 \subsubsection{Depth Anything V2}

-Depth Anything V2 is an advanced monocular depth estimation model designed to convert standard RGB images into depth-mapped (RGB-D) images.
-This model employs a cutting-edge neural network architecture that integrates depth estimation directly into the image processing pipeline, enabling it to predict the depth information from a single image with high precision.
-The model utilizes a fully convolutional network, leveraging the power of deep learning to interpret and transform visual data into spatial mappings.
-The Depth Anything V2 architecture is characterized by its depth prediction capabilities, which are crucial for applications requiring detailed three-dimensional understanding from two-dimensional data.
-The model processes images through several layers, where each layer extracts and refines features at different scales.
-This method allows the model to capture both high-level details and fine-grained elements, making it exceptionally good at handling the complexities of natural scenes.
-It uses a series of encoder-decoder networks, where the encoder compresses the input image into a feature-rich representation, and the decoder expands these features back into an image format, assigning depth values to each pixel.
-This is enhanced by skip connections that help preserve spatial details that are often lost during down-sampling.
-The output is a dense depth map that closely aligns with the real-world geometry of the photographed scene.
+Depth Anything V2 is an advanced monocular depth estimation model designed to convert standard RGB images into depth-mapped (RGB-D) images \cite{yang2024depth} .
+This model employs a fully convolutional network to interpret and transform visual data (on single RGB images) into spatial mappings.
+The architecture processes images through multiple layers to extract and refine features at various scales, capturing detailed and granular elements ideal for complex natural scenes.
+Utilizing an encoder-decoder network, the model compresses the image into a feature-rich format, and then expands these features to assign depth values across the image.
+Enhanced by skip connections that preserve spatial details, the model produces a dense depth map that accurately reflects the real-world geometry of the scene.